 Student Leadership Awards

-Every year, Queen’s Student Affairs celebrates extraordinary contributions made by student leaders at Queen’s to support their peers, local community members, and initiatives.
+Every year, Queen’s Student Affairs celebrates extraordinary contributions made by student leaders at Queen’s to support their peers, and local community members and initiatives.

-The Student Leadership Awards honour student recipients – individuals or groups – of the Peer Leadership Award, the Equity, Diversity, Inclusion, Indigenization (EDII) Impact Award, and the Brian Yealland Community Leadership Award.
-Nominations are submitted by students, faculty, and staff.
+The Student Leadership Awards honour student recipients – individuals or groups – of the Peer Leadership Award, the Indigenization, Equity, Diversity, Inclusion, Accessibility and Anti-Racism (I-EDIAA) Impact Award, and the Brian Yealland Community Leadership Award.
+Nominations are submitted by students, faculty, community members, and staff.

-• To nominate a Queen's student or group of students, fill out the online nomination form and submit
+• To nominate a Queen's student or group of students, fill out the online nomination form (located under each award heading) and submit.

 • Recipients will be chosen by a selection committee.
 Nominators with successful nominations will be notified by email.